Compatible with mobile devices and tablets

 burnt cracked eggs

-We all know that person: “Oh it’s just a week past the expiration date.
-It’s fine.
-Those are just there for the lawyers.”
+We all know that person: “It’s just a week past the expiration date.
+It’s fine.”

 While some people may think that it’s okay to sample foods beyond the expiration date, this isn’t a risk you can afford to take as a food handler.
 Though some foods may seem like they’re okay a couple days beyond their death certificate, there are definitely a lot of them out there that restaurants and food servers should never, ever take a chance on.
+But what foods can you not eat after the expiration date?

 1. Jarred Condiments